jakefull/LinkedList-Lab-CS235/README.md

    number as a command-line argument.
 To do that, you'll need to open the drop-down menu to the left of the green play button, open the drop-down menu under "tests", click "Edit", and put the part number in the "Program arguments" field.
-The valid options are 1, 2, 3, 4, 5, 6, and all.
-In `tests.cpp`, there are six functions, one to test each part.
+The valid options are 1, 2, 3, 4, 5, 6, 7, and all.
+In `tests.cpp`, there are seven functions, one to test each part.
 They are called `part1`, `part2`, etc. You can jump to the appropriate function to see the code that the autograder will run on your linked list.
 The autograder is expecting the output of `tests.cpp` to exactly match `part1_key.txt` for part 1, `part2_key.txt` for part 2, etc.